peterhuene/azure-functions-rs/README.md

 ## Disclaimer

-Although the maintainer of this repository is a Microsoft employee, this project is not an official Microsoft product and is not an endorsement of any future product offering from Microsoft.
+Although the maintainer of this project is a Microsoft employee, this project is not an officially recognized Microsoft product and is not an endorsement of any future product offering from Microsoft.

-This project is simply a labor of love by a developer who would like to see the Rust ecosystem flourish.
+_Microsoft and Azure are registered trademarks of Microsoft Corporation._

 ## Example